-An official high school or college transcript from an institution whose academic rigor, accreditation and academic standards are deemed appropriate by City College.
+- 1. An official high school or college transcript from an institution whose academic rigor, accreditation and academic standards are deemed appropriate by City College.
 Transfer students and high school graduates must request their official transcript of grades.
 Official transcripts must be received in a sealed envelope or officially via email/e-transcript.
-The transcript must adhere to the issuing institutions requirements for an official transcript (i.e. seal, signatures, etc.).
+The transcript must adhere to the issuing institution's requirements for an official transcript (i.e. seal, signatures, etc.). - 2.
 Passing General Equivalency Diploma (GED) test scores.
 Applicants who have taken the GED exam in lieu of a standard high school diploma must submit evidence of a satisfactory performance on the exam to the Admissions Department.

-In the event the student cannot provide either of the above, the student may provide an official transcript from a post-secondary school whose accreditation is recognized by the US Department of Education approved school - that demonstrates completion of an Associate, Bachelor, Masters, or higher degree.
+In the event the student cannot provide either of the above, the student may provide an official transcript from a post-secondary institution accredited by an accrediting agency recognized by USDE or CHEA demonstrating completion of an Associate, Bachelor, Masters, or higher degree.

-Certificates of attendance and/or completion, Exceptional Student diplomas, or Special Student diplomas are not considered qualifying documents admission.
+Certificates of attendance and/or completion, Exceptional Student diplomas, or Special Student diplomas are not considered qualifying documents for admission.
 Students who have a non-US High School Diploma should refer to the section on "International High School and College Transcripts" for U.S. High School equivalency requirements.
 Please note: All transcripts must be submitted in English and evaluated by an acceptable agency on the Evaluation Agency List found on the school's website.